StellarSand/privacy-settings/Privacy Settings/Vivaldi-Mobile.md

 ## Privacy and security
-- Always use secure connections: On
+- Always use secure connections >
+  - On
+  - Warns you for insecure public & private sites
 - Lock Private tabs when you leave Vivaldi: On
 - Access payment methods: Off
 - Preload pages: No preloading